new StopWatch(autoStartopt)

 # stop() → {number}

-Invokes StopWatch.pause to consolidate elapsed time, leaving the stopwatch in a non-running state.
+This method invokes StopWatch.pause to consolidate the elapsed time, and leaves the stopwatch in a non-running state.

 Stops timing and returns the total elapsed milliseconds.